 What is peripheral neuropathy?

 Many things can cause neuropathy, including certain chemotherapy drugs.
-When that’s the case, it’s called chemotherapy-induced peripheral neuropathy, or CIPN.
+Damage to peripheral nerves by these drugs is called chemotherapy-induced peripheral neuropathy, abbreviated as CIPN.

 CIPN isn’t uncommon.
 Of people with cancer who are treated with chemotherapy, about 30 to 40 percent develop CIPN.
-It’s one of the reasons that some with cancer stop treatment early.
+It’s one of the reasons that some stop cancer treatment early.

 Continue reading to learn more about the symptoms, remedies, and treatment for chemotherapy-induced peripheral neuropathy.